ObjectManagementGroup/mdsa-omg-core/README.txt

 The remaining files are for you to edit:

-    - Submission_Setup.tex is for putting in the basics (title, spec acronym, important dates, document number, etc) this will be machine generated in the future from OMG databases.
+    - Specification_Setup.tex is for putting in the basics (title, spec acronym, important dates, document number, etc) this will be machine generated in the future from OMG databases.
 Take some time to inspect this file, these macros form much of the backbone of the document you're producing.

     - Subsmission_UserPreamble.tex is for customizing your LaTeX system to your needs.
 Most users should not have to, but if you find yourself wanting to dive into OMGProvidedFiles/, make your edits here instead.
 Some common useful things have already been added here for you, such as turning on/off DRAFT watermarking, setting a new folder for model generated content instead of the default GeneratedContent/, etc.  This is your place to control LaTeX.